IMPORTANT - Summer 2017 CNA Registration Information

 If you have any questions, please email CNA@waubonsee.edu.

-Waubonsee offers the Basic Nurse Assistant Training certificate program at the Aurora, Copley and Plano Campuses.
+Waubonsee offers the Basic Nurse Assistant Training certificate program at the Aurora Downtown, Aurora Fox Valley and Plano Campuses.
 Courses are offered in the morning, evening and weekend.
 There is also an option to take the course in an accelerated 8-week format during the morning.
 After completion of the program, students may sit for the state exam to become certified to work.

 Certified nurse assistant status may serve as a springboard for a variety of careers within the health care field, such as phlebotomy technician, medical assistant, massage therapist or registered nurse.
-Following completion of this program, a student can move on to our patient care technician program for college credit and/or enroll in several noncredit classes offered through Workforce Development.
+Following completion of this program, a student can enroll in several noncredit classes offered through Workforce Development.

-If you're between the ages of 16-21 and come from a low-income household, you may be able to get your CNA tuition, fees, books and supplies paid for through the Youth Services Program.
+If you're between the ages of 16-24 and are in need of financial assistance, you may be able to get your CNA tuition, fees, books and supplies paid for through the Youth Services Program.
 If you're looking to improve your basic skills and/or earn your GED along with your CNA training, check out our tuition-free Health Care Bridge program.